How to Check Your Credit Score Rating

 New inquiries account for 10% of your FICO score.

 Each hard inquiry will bring down your score by a number of points.
-Meaning if you had 5 inquiries, you'll see a significant drop in your score.
+Meaning if you had five inquiries, you'd see a significant drop in your score.

 If it's 1 or 2 during the year, it really isn't a big deal.